lenh0205/dotnetDoc/OOP.md

 * `Abstract classes` are commonly used when you want to provide a `common base implementation` and define common behavior among `related classes`.
 * `Interfaces` are useful when you want to define a contract that `multiple unrelated classes` can implement.
 They allow for polymorphism and are helpful when you want to `achieve loose coupling`

-## 10. What is the difference between public, static, and void
-### static
-* declare members (fields, methods, properties, events, etc.) that `belong to the type itself rather than to an instance of the type`

-* Static Fields, Static Properties, Static Methods, Static Events, Static Constructors are associated with the class itself rather than individual instances
-* tức là chúng có thể "accessed and modified"/ "call"/ "subscribed to or raised" / "initial the type itself" directly on the class without creating an instance

-* All instances of the class can access and modify the same value of the static field
-* A static constructor is `called only once`, before any instances of the class are created, and it is primarily used for `initializing static fields` or performing other `initialization tasks` related to the class

 ## 6. what is SOLID, which case to use it ?
 *  are five key design principles in object-oriented programming that help create maintainable, scalable, and testable software